Medical Laboratory Science (BPML800)

 5. Enrolled/accepted students will also be required to submit the Bridging Entry – Immunization Requirement Form

-To apply for the Ontario Bridging Program Assistance Program (OBPAP) Bursary, applicants must submit a hardcopy of the OBPAP Bursary Application Form with all supporting documents by the application deadline either by mail or in-person to:
+To apply for the Ontario Bridging Participant Assistance Program (OBPAP) bursary submit the OBPAP Bursary Application Form and all supporting documents by email to the firstname.lastname@example.org or by mail by September 15 (Fall Programs) or January 15 (Winter Programs) to:

 The Michener Institute of Education at UHN